 Chris is a CHE Partner, where he lurks on scientific email lists attempting to keep up with and understand the latest science on important issues such as integrative health, cancer, technology, healthy aging and more.
 Some of the research informs the Vaccine Ingredients Calculator.

-Based upon his volunteer work in social media for NVIC, Chris created the Vaccine Tweet Machine, which evolved into Autovist as word grew and more activists and advocates wanted to have access to its unique capabilities.
-Autovist is now a small commercial service (properly described as an ittybiz).
-VaxCalc Labs, LLC was originally formed in order to use Stripe to collect subscription payments.
+Based upon his volunteer work in social media for NVIC, Chris created the Vaccine Tweet Machine, which evolved into Autovist as word grew and more informed consent activists wanted to have access to its unique capabilities.

 He earned an undergraduate degree in Political Science at Syracuse University where he developed an accidental interest in computers.
 After graduation, he secured a position at IBM where he managed computer hardware and learned computer programming.
 He then worked for a defense contractor where he prepared on-demand dBase reports under high-pressure situations during the Somali Operation Restore Hope.
 Afterwards, he worked for the Federal Reserve Board and developed trading history systems for two Wall Street firms.
 In 1998, he founded and managed 2s2i, the first “Internet monitoring” company that endeavored to understand – rather than manipulate – consumer perspectives.